lwjglgamedev/vulkanbook/bookcontents/chapter-15/chapter-15.md

 }
 ```

-Finally, the `GuiRenderActivity` class, defines a `resize` method that should be invoked when the render area changes its size.
+The `GuiRenderActivity` class also defines a `resize` method that should be invoked when the render area changes its size.
 In this methods, we just update the ImGui display size:
 ```java
 public class GuiRenderActivity {
     ...